-Just how dangerous are sports when compared to some of the most dangerous occupations on the planet?
-It is a known fact that manual labor, construction and manufacturing jobs place workers at significant risk of injury or death, but sports can be just as deadly.
-Here we will take a look at the leading jobs and sports in the world in terms of the risks employees and participants take on.
+How dangerous are extreme sports compared to some of the most dangerous occupations on the planet?
+It is a known fact that manual labor, construction, and manufacturing jobs place workers at significant risk of injury or death, but extreme sports can be just as deadly.

 The Most Dangerous Occupations on Earth

 Men are far more likely to be killed or injured on the job than women because they are far more likely to choose work in areas such as construction, manufacturing, or occupations that require the operation of heavy machinery.

 In 2015 there were over 4,800 workplace fatalities reported in the United States.

 The vast majority of those killed were men.